jxmot/php-file-upload/README.md

 ### Status

 This is a *work in progress*.
 So far I've partially implemented it, the code will ignore the browser supplied MIME type.
+The next step is to rewrite the portion of code that checks the file.